kasra-hosseini/obspyDMT/README.rst

 Instrument correction
 ---------------------

-When obspyDMT retrieves waveforms and their stationXML/response files, by default it removes the trends of time series, tapers the waveforms, filters and corrects them to the desired physical scales (Displacement, Velocity or Acceleration).
+When obspyDMT retrieves waveforms and their stationXML/response files, by default it removes the trends of time series, tapers the waveforms, filters and corrects them to the desired physical unit (displacement, velocity or acceleration).
 The default correction unit is Displacement and to change it into Velocity or Acceleration:

 ::